 Compensation Committee activities

-The Compensation Committee operates as the Group’s global compensation committee and oversees the compensation system applied at all entities of the Swiss Re Group with its decisions and guidance.
+The Compensation Committee operates as the Group’s global compensation committee and oversees the compensation system applied at all entities of the Swiss Re Group.

 High-level overview of topics discussed